 There is much to be learned in working with one’s hands to create something of use and beauty.
-Charlotte understood that and selected a handicraft for her students to learn each term.
+Charlotte selected a handicraft for her students to learn each term.

 We like to combine handicrafts and life skills in our home school, because there is often overlap between the two categories.
 For example, sewing—is it a handicraft or a life skill?
 Both.
-So we try to select handicrafts and life skills for our students to learn.
+So feel free to select both handicrafts and life skills for your students to learn.

 - The children “should not be employed in making futilities.”
 Make sure the project is useful.

 - Teach the children “slowly and carefully what they are to do.”
 Allow plenty of time for the children to learn the skills step by step and to do them correctly.